 Hourly billing system

-The new service tiers from Microsoft Azure SQL became available in September this year, four months after the Basic, Standard and Premium package previews first opened to the public.
+The new service tiers from Microsoft Azure SQL became available in September this year, four months after the Basic, Standard, and Premium package previews first opened to the public.

 Kelly explained that the new service tiers would now enjoy an hourly billing system, rather than the daily and monthly pricing schemes previously used on all plans.
 This, just like the new S0 plan intended to help businesses match their cloud consumption needs with the resources they wished to allocate to the same.

-Customers now enjoy flexibility that was not there before; seamlessly shifting between performance levels and service tiers according to their performance requirements and demand patterns.
+Customers now enjoy the flexibility that was not there before; seamlessly shifting between performance levels and service tiers according to their performance requirements and demand patterns.
 The result is a level of cost-effectiveness not previously possible, coupled with reliable performance.

 To top off the new and improved plans and enhancements, the service level agreement also received a boost for the new service tiers.
 Kelly explained that more and more customers were moving workloads critical to sound business operations to the cloud, meaning that high availability was a major concern.
 He explained that the company bumped up SLA for Microsoft Azure SQL from 99.95% to 99.99% uptime.

-The sky is the limit, they say, with the company revealing that it had even more improvements up its sleeve come the New Year.
+The sky is the limit, they say, with the company revealing that it had even more improvements up its sleeve come to the New Year.